 - It’s much healthier for our dogs to eat only the food we prepare.

 - Making dog food at home is much cheaper than buying those cans or bags of commercial dog food.

 - Our kids loved to help.
 It gives them a sense of pride and accomplishment to know they were doing something good for their pet.
 And it teaches them that owning a pet is a big responsibility.

 So remember, when you prepare your natural homemade dog food recipes, get your kids involved too.
 They’ll love it and it’s a great way to spend quality time as a family.

 It wasn’t long before we ran across other people online who were making dog food at home and so we started sharing healthy recipes.
-You will find many recipes on the blog of our good friends, Beth & Jaime McKittrin at: naturalhomemadedogfood.com.
-(And, yes, we sometimes swap more than recipes — like artwork, as you’ll notice when you go to their website.
-But who doesn’t love this darling shaggy dog illustration?) —->
+You will find many recipes on our other website called naturalhomemadedogfood.com

-I fervently hope no one has to go t hrough the pain and sorrow of losing their family dog at so early age as we did with Fletcher.
-And I hope you never have to feel that you are somehow responsible.
-But now we feel good as we watch our dogs eat their dinner each night because we know they’re eating a healthy diet of natural homemade dog food.
+I fervently hope no one has to go t rough the pain and sorrow of losing their family pet at so early an age as we lost our Fletcher.
+And I hope you never have to feel that you are somehow responsible for such a loss!
+But now we feel good as we watch our dogs gobble up their dinner each night because we know they’re eating a healthy diet of natural homemade dog food.

 We highly recommend this method for feeding your dogs as well.
 You’ll be glad you did.

 When you wander down the pet food aisle in your grocery store, do you find that dog food comparisons are hard to make?
 Often when you try to read the labels they sound like a foreign language.